 We will analyse information gained from Healthy Living and interview patients to see how well the Healthy Living programme is delivered to patients and check that they receive all of the self-management materials they need to succeed.
 Patients will be interviewed one time, and it will last about one hour.
-Interviews with patients will be conducted either face to face or via telephone.
+Interviews with patients will be conducted either via telephone, Zoom or face to face.

 This information we find out will be reported back to the people running Healthy Living so they can make improvements as they go along.
 Our team has the necessary skills and experience to do this research as we have done similar work in the past.

-4 Background and Rationale
+4 Background and Rationale (IRAS A12)